EMISBFC/2024-Center-Stage/README.md

   * Support for Modern Robotics Range Sensor.
   * Revise device names for Pushbot templates to match the names used in Pushbot guide.
   * Fixed bug so that IrSeekerSensorV3 device is accessible as IrSeekerSensor in hardwareMap.
-  * Modified computer vision code to require an individual Vuforia license (per legal requirement from PTC).
+  * Modified computer visionRedClose code to require an individual Vuforia license (per legal requirement from PTC).
   * Minor fixes.
   * Blockly enhancements:
      - Support for Voltage Sensor.